basimkhajwal/RayTracer/README.md

 ### Optimisation Strategies

 Ray tracing is a very expensive process, in terms of both time requirements and memory needed to render an image.
-As a result, a lot of research in recent years has been towards finding techniques to reduce both of these requirements [INSERT CITATION FOR THIS HERE].
+As a result, a lot of research in recent years has been towards finding techniques to reduce both of these requirements<sup>[[7](#7)]</sup>.
 For my raytracer, the goal has been mainly to go for photorealism and speed has not been the goal of the project.
 However, even for my requirements optimisations are definitely required otherwise rendering good quality scenes would take many days, whilst with sufficient optimisation strategies (described in depth below) this time can be reduce to less than an hour to produce the exact same image.

 The first stage of optimisation was to go through the code and see where I can use a different code construct that would result in less memory wasted and faster runtime.
 By applying this general process throughout the code, I was able to see a roughly 30% improvement in speed when comparing the runtime on the same scene wit the optimised and the un-optimised code.
+For Scala, this meant having to look through code and see where I could cache expensive computations so that results could be saved for future use and additionally remove un-necessary variables which increased memory usage.

 Those optimisations are generally seen as 'low-level' where the gain in performance is a constant factor of the original speed, e.g. always running twice or three times as fast.
 However, another kind of optimisation is to reduce the _complexity_ of the program.
-In this way, the program doesn't slow down as much for larger scenes.

-- First describe why optimisation is neccessary
-- Then describe low level specific optimisations i.e. a 30% improvement
+In this way, the program doesn't slow down as much for larger scenes hence allowing me to scale well into larger and more interesting scenes.
+In raytracing, the program spends most of the time testing rays for intersection since it has to iterate over all the objects in the scene to work out which one intersects with the ray first.
+In raytracing, there are techniques known as _acceleration data structures_ <sup>[[2](#2)]</sup> which aim to help reduce this time.

+There are many existing implementations of acceleration data structures, I have decided to for the grid-based method <sup>[[11](#11)]</sup> based on the original source by John Amanatides in his 1987 paper "_A Fast Voxel Traversal Algorithm for Ray Tracing_".
+There have been many newer acceleration data structures such as bounding-volume hierarchies and KD-tree's both of which have been shown to have better worst case performance than the grid based method<sup>[[#1](#1)]</sup>.
+However, the grid method has a much simpler implementation thus saving me time in creating it, furthermore it has a good enough performance that it should not make much of a difference.

-- Then describe the need for an acceleration data structure
+- Explain the grid acceleration data structure
+- Explain how ray tracing is an embrassingly parallel problem and using multi-threading
+- Create a chart to show speed increases
 - Describe how I used profiling and techniques learnt from online sources to debug the sources of slowness in my code

+# Surface Integration

+# Testing & Results

+# Evaluation

 ## References